 Gurudwara Dubai Prayer Hall

 The next floor has the prayer hall.
 The pillarless prayer hall is worth visiting, and serenity exudes from it.
 More than 5000 worshippers can sit at a time and pray here.
 The Gurudwara Nanak Durbar is designed so that the first ray of the morning falls directly on the Holy Book, which adorns the prayer hall.
-The Gurudwara prayer hall’s floor is covered with a vast carpet for the devotees to sit comfortably and meditate.
-There is a meditation room in the corner of the prayer hall where any person from any religion can come and read their holy book or sit and meditate undisturbed.
+The Gurudwara prayer hall’s floor is covered with a vast carpet so devotees can sit comfortably and meditate.
+There is a meditation room in the corner of the prayer hall where anyone from any religion can come and read their holy book or sit and meditate undisturbed.
 There is also a library where one can read books.

 Digital Museum, Guru Nanak Darbar Dubai

-The Gurudwara Dubai also has a digital museum in the basement where the devotees can go and learn about Sikhism, its ethos, and how it came to become a religion aligned with every other religion.
+The Gurudwara Dubai also has a digital museum in the basement where devotees can learn about Sikhism, its ethos, and how it became a religion aligned with every other religion.
 The digital museum is again the brainchild of Mr. S.S.
 Khandhari.
 Visit the Coffee Museum free of cost.

 Activities of Guru Nanak Darbar

 The Gurudwara Dubai is engaged in a lot of philanthropic activities.
 Mrs. Bubbles Khandhari, vice chairman of Guru Nanak Darbar, is leading activities of Gurudwara through “Young Hearts,” an initiative to bring respect for living to old people.
-Then there is an initiative to bring awareness of Sikhism among kids and teach them music to spend their time wisely.
+Then, there is an initiative to raise awareness of Sikhism among kids and teach them music so that they can spend their time wisely.
 The Gurudwara Dubai also donates food packages (dry, long-lasting materials like rice/ sugar/ wheat dough, etc.) to labor camps.
 There is also an initiative to get sound advice to laborers with the help of the Indian Consulate Dubai.
 It also serves as a venue for marriages and many religious functions.
 It undertakes matchmaking and marriage as per federal and local laws.

 The Gurudwara in Dubai opens its doors as early as 4 am, and since then, it has had a series of religious activities.
-There are smaller halls on the 1st floor for believers to conduct religious activities like “Akhand Path.”
+Small halls on the 1st floor exist for believers to conduct religious activities like “Akhand Path.”
 One can also have a birthday party at the Langar and request exceptional food for which a little extra is to be paid.
 The only condition is that once the particular food is made, it is open for every person to dine in the Langar hall.
-No exceptional occasion food can be served separately to select visitors.
+For no exceptional occasion, food can be served separately to select visitors.

 Gurudwara Dubai Awards